Niall Ferguson: Personal life

 Ferguson met journalist Sue Douglas in 1987, when she was his editor at The Sunday Times.
 They married in 1994, and went on to have three children.
 In February 2010, Ferguson separated from Douglas and thereafter started dating Ayaan Hirsi Ali.
 Ferguson and Douglas divorced in 2011.
 Ferguson married Hirsi Ali on 10 September 2011; she gave birth to their son three months later.
 Upset about the media coverage of his relationship with Hirsi Ali, which implied that he had begun dating her before his first marriage had unraveled, Ferguson stated: "I don't care about the sex lives of celebrities, so I was a little unprepared for having my private life all over the country."

 Ferguson dedicated his book Civilization to "Ayaan".
 In an interview with The Guardian, Ferguson spoke about his love for Ali who, he writes in the preface, "understands better than anyone I know what Western civilisation really means – and what it still has to offer the world".
 The couple have two sons.
 In a 2024 interview with Greg Sheridan, Ferguson said that he, Hirsi Ali, and their two sons were baptised in September 2023.

 Ferguson's self-confessed workaholism has placed strains on his personal relations in the past.
 In 2011, Ferguson commented:

 [F]rom 2002, the combination of making TV programmes and teaching at Harvard took me away from my children too much.
 You don't get those years back.
 You have to ask yourself: "Was it a smart decision to do those things?"
 I think the success I have enjoyed since then has been bought at a significant price.
 In hindsight, there would have been a bunch of things that I would have said no to.

 Ferguson was the inspiration for Alan Bennett's play The History Boys (2004), particularly the character of Irwin, a history teacher who urges his pupils to find a counterintuitive angle, and who then goes on to become a television historian.
 Irwin, writes David Smith of The Observer, gives the impression that "an entire career can be built on the trick of contrariness".

 In 2018, Ferguson became naturalised as a United States citizen.
 He was elected an Honorary Fellow of the Royal Society of Edinburgh (HonFRSE) in the disciplines of language, literature and history in 2020.
 On 14 June 2024, Ferguson was awarded a knighthood in the birthday honours list of King Charles III.

+A former atheist, Ferguson is a Christian.